ericzhang-cn/ailingbot/README.md

 # Roadmap

 - [ ] Provide comprehensive user and developer documentation.
-- [ ] Support more IM platforms, such as DingTalk, Feishu, and Slack.
+- [ ] Support more IM platforms, such as DingTalk and Slack.
 - [ ] Support more commonly used LLM prompting paradigms and out-of-the-box chat policy.
 - [ ] Provide support for commonly used capabilities in LLM Chain, such as Vector Embedding&Query and Grounding.
 - [ ] Provide a WebUI.